Conservative ex-banker vies with Correa ally for Ecuador presidency

 "Lasso would try to move quickly towards more orthodox macroeconomic policies aimed at attracting foreign direct investment, including a reduction in corporate taxes, eliminating the tax on capital outflows, eliminating emergency tariffs, and engaging with the IMF and other multi-laterals."

 While Moreno, a soft-spoken former U.N. envoy on disability, has a more moderate style than Correa, observers question how much autonomy he will have.
-A depressed economy and uncertainty over how he will finance his raft of promised benefits could also lead to early trouble.
+Steep debts - Ecuador owes oil service company Schlumberger around $1.1 billion - and uncertainty over how he will finance his raft of promised benefits could also lead to early trouble.

 Either way, both presidents will have to wrestle with strong voter demand for jobs.